 There are many definitions of Emotional Intelligence out there, which one is the ‘right’ one?

-According to the Encyclopedia of Applied Psychology, there are 3 major conceptual and psychometric models of emotional intelligence: 1) the Mayer-Salovey Model, as measured by the Mayer Salovey Caruso Emotional Intelligence Test (MSCEIT); 2) the Goleman Model, as measured by the Emotional and Social Competence Inventory (ESCI); and 3) the Bar-On Model, as measured by the Emotional Quotient Inventory EQ-i 2.0.
+According to the Encyclopedia of Applied Psychology, there are 3 major conceptual and psychometric models of emotional intelligence: 1) the Mayer-Salovey Model, as measured by the Mayer Salovey Caruso Emotional Intelligence Test (MSCEIT); 2) the Goleman Model, as measured by the Emotional and Social Competence Inventory (ESCI); and 3) the Bar-On Model (now the MHS Model), as measured by the Emotional Quotient Inventory EQ-i 2.0.
 Each theoretical model has its own definition depending on whether it views emotional intelligence as how the brain processes emotions and emotional information (Mayer-Salovey Model) or whether it views emotional intelligence as a set of emotional skills (the MHS Model and the Goleman Model).

 How do I know which model of emotional intelligence to use?